peterniyon/Saas-Subscription-Renewal-Analysis/README.md

 ---

-## 📊 Section 1: Data Overview and Initial Understanding (2–3 pages)
+## 📊 Section 1: Data Overview and Initial Understanding
 ### 1.1 Dataset Descriptions
 - Outline each dataset with its schema and example rows.
 - Use data dictionaries to interpret variables clearly.